How to Deal with Seed Shrimp?

 Manual Removal of Seed Shrimp

 Manual removal can effectively reduce a seed shrimp population, especially when their numbers have reached a level that’s causing concern.
-This method involves physically removing the seed shrimp from your aquarium, usually with the help of a fine mesh net or a turkey baster.
+This method involves physically removing the seed shrimp from your aquarium, usually with the help of a fine mesh netOpens in a new tab. or a turkey baster.

 The process is simple but can be time-consuming, especially if your tank is heavily infested.
 You’ll need to carefully sweep the net or use the turkey baster to suck up the seed shrimp from the water, taking care not to disturb your other aquatic pets or the tank setup.